Sunset provision

-In public policy, a sunset provision or sunset clause is a measure within a statute, regulation or other law that provides for the law to cease to be effective after a specified date, unless further legislative action is taken to extend it.
+In public policy, a sunset provision or sunset clause is a measure within a statute, regulation, or other law that provides for the law to cease to be effective after a specified date, unless further legislative action is taken to extend it.
 Unlike most laws that remain in force indefinitely unless they are amended or repealed, sunset provisions have a specified expiration date.
-This is not applicable in legal systems where the concept of desuetude applies.
+Desuetude renders a law invalid after long non-use.